Financial Aid FAQs

 If you plan to take a leave of absence or withdraw from Saint Anselm College, you should schedule an appointment with Student Financial Services (firstname.lastname@example.org) to discuss the financial implications of that decision.
 Withdrawing from Saint Anselm College during the semester may entitle you to a partial refund depending upon the date of departure.
 The total amount of your refund will be determined according to Saint Anselm College and federal refund policies.
 We must return all unused money to the federal government.
 Please note that if you withdraw, you could owe money to Saint Anselm.

 Week Refund 1-2 80% 3 60% 4 40% 5 20%

 Housing refunds are calculated on a monthly basis and resident meal plans are prorated on a per diem basis.

 - How do I ensure an accurate reflection of my family's current financial situation?

 How is my financial need decided?

-To determine your financial need, the Office of Financial Aid analyzes the FAFSA, PROFILE, and federal income-tax returns to arrive at an “Expected Family Contribution”– the figure that your family is expected to contribute in the upcoming year.
+To determine your financial need, the Office of Financial Aid analyzes the FAFSA and other documents as requested to arrive at an “Expected Family Contribution” – the figure that your family is expected to contribute in the upcoming year.
 Financial need is the difference between the total cost of attending Saint Anselm and Expected Family Contribution.